guibou/rust_rt/README.md

 ![Ugly image](cornel.png)

-That's raytracing of sphere, with lighting, but no shadow, and everything is crappy.
+That's raytracing of sphere, with lighting, and everything is crappy.